Nettle Leaf, organic

 While it’s true that the name ‘Stinging Nettle’ doesn’t sound very appetizing; its leaves have long been a source of health-boosting powers that—in fact—don’t sting at all.
 Believed by many to be one of the most healthful plants on the planet, these powerful little leaves may help with arthritis, menopausal symptoms, hypertension, inflammation, nausea, asthma, gastrointestinal disease, neurological disorders and a wealth of other ailments, diseases and nuisances.
 The list goes on and on!

 Whether used as a diuretic, astringent, rheumatic, decongestant, tonic or anti-histamine, this wonderful herb’s capabilities are matched only by its deliciousness.
-Simply boil it into a tea or add it to dishes such as pasta or salad and experience the healthful flavor of Nettle Leaf for yourself.
+Simply boil the Nettle Leaf supplement into a tea or add it to dishes such as pasta or salad and experience the healthful flavor of Nettle Leaf for yourself.

 Bone & Joint Health

-With natural anti-inflammatory properties, Nettle Leaf is helpful in minimizing the effects—and presence—of certain autoimmune diseases, like rheumatoid arthritis.
+With natural anti-inflammatory properties, Nettle Leaf supplements are helpful in minimizing the effects—and presence—of certain autoimmune diseases, like rheumatoid arthritis.
 By alleviating pain and swelling in the joints, it prevents unnecessary stress during movement.
 This allows for proper healing to occur, as well as relief of many associated symptoms.

-As if its anti-inflammatory properties weren’t beneficial enough, they also allow Nettle Leaf to act as a natural allergy reliever.
+As if its anti-inflammatory properties weren’t beneficial enough, they also allow Nettle Leaf supplements to act as a natural allergy reliever.
 Able to counteract certain symptoms, such as congestion, itching, swelling, and soreness, it promotes shortened healing times and better protection against the conditions that cause these ailments.
-Additionally, Nettle Leaf is capable of minimizing the potential for urinary tract infections, hay fever, hemorrhoids, anemia, and tendonitis—among other conditions.
+Additionally, Nettle Leaf organic supplements are capable of minimizing the potential for urinary tract infections, hay fever, hemorrhoids, anemia, and tendonitis—among other conditions.